graphsense/graphsense-tagpack-tool/README.md

     tagpack-tool taxonomy show entity

-Insert concepts from a remote taxonomy into Cassandra
+Insert concepts from a remote taxonomy into DB (using the DB .env file created earlier)

-    tagpack-tool taxonomy insert abuse

-Use the `-s / --setup-keyspace` (and `-k`) option to (re-)create the keyspace

-    tagpack-tool taxonomy insert -s -k tagpacks abuse
+    tagpack-tool taxonomy insert abuse -e /path/to/.env

-### Validate a TagPack
+## Validate a TagPack

 Validate a single TagPack file